 It’s worth noting that for leases with a specific end date, renters are no longer required to provide a written notice to terminate the lease.
 If you’re renting out a manufactured home, renters are mandated to send at least 60 days' notice prior to the end of the lease period, no matter the lease term.

-The rental agreement should also include the landlord’s responsibility to re-rent the unit.
-North Carolina landlords aren’t liable or required to take reasonable efforts to re-rent their properties if renters break a lease.
+The rental agreement should also include the landlord’s responsibility to find a replacement tenant and re-rent the unit.
+North Carolina landlords aren’t liable or required to take reasonable efforts to find a replacement tenant and re-rent their vacant properties if renters break a lease early.

-Unjustified Reasons for Breaking a Lease in the State of North Carolina
+Unjustified Reasons for Breaking a Lease in North Carolina

-If a tenant breaks the lease for any of the reasons stated below, they will have no legal protections from penalties for not seeing the lease through:
+If a tenant conducts an early termination clause for any of the reasons stated below, they will have no legal protections from penalties for not seeing the lease through:

-Ending the lease for these reasons, without gaining court approval can result in legal consequences for renters.
-If a renter is breaking a lease for any of the listed reasons, the tenant can ask the landlord to agree to lease termination terms.
+Ending the lease for these reasons, without gaining court approval can result in legal consequences for a tenant.
+If a tenant is breaking a lease for any of the listed reasons, the tenant can ask the landlord to agree to lease termination terms.

 Justifiable Reasons for Breaking a Rental Lease in North Carolina

 As a North Carolina landlord, you must know the justified reasons for renters to end a lease early.
-The following provide some legal justification as why a tenant would need to terminate a lease in accordance with landlord-tenant laws:
+The following provides some legal justification as why a tenant would need to terminate a lease in North Carolina in accordance with landlord-tenant laws:

 Early Termination Clause